-Having shared the stage with artists including Roberta Flack, MC Lyte, Denyce Graves, Tye Tribbett, J.Cole, Questlove and Black Thought of The Roots, emerging artist Chelsey Green is certainly “environmentally sound” when it comes to today’s popular music scene.
+Having shared the stage with artists including Roberta Flack, MC Lyte, Denyce Graves, Ruben Studdard, J.Cole, Questlove and Black Thought of The Roots, emerging artist Chelsey Green is certainly making a mark on today’s popular music scene.

 A native of Houston, Texas, Green was born into a family of jazz and funk musicians and started her performance career as a violinist at age 5.
 Though inundated with music of all genres, she focused on classical music studying both privately and publicly at performing arts schools in the Houston public school system.

 Green’s dream emerged while an undergraduate student studying classical viola on scholarship at The University of Texas at Austin.
 This dream began to take shape during a summer internship at a Top 40 radio station in her hometown.
 Re-inspired by the famous hits of the past, she began to see a way of using acoustic string performances and her unique string arrangements to enhance live, popular music, just as it did in the days of Marvin Gaye, Bill Withers, Michael Jackson and many other great artists.
 By fusing classical music with popular and original songs in various genres– including R&B, Pop, Soul, Funk, Latin, Alternative, Hip Hop, Go-Go, Inspirational, and Gospel– re-imagined string writing could allow for new appreciation of the capabilities of strings as they relate to everyday contemporary listening.

 After moving to Baltimore to attend graduate school at The Peabody Conservatory of Johns Hopkins University, Green soon saw the amazing talent in the city and knew immediately that her dream could start its realization.